-- As you grind, pulse and on the procedure till you have finished your grinding operation.
+- As you grind, pulse on the procedure until you have finished your grinding operation.

 - Repeat for each batch.

-How do you clean a spice grinder after you have used it to ground coffee?
+How do you clean a spice grinder after using it to ground coffee?

-Obviously, after using your spice grinder to ground coffee beans, some stains or dust will remain in the grinder; nevertheless, in order to clean it correctly for use the next time, you must understand some techniques about it.
+Obviously, after using your spice grinder to ground coffee beans, some stains or dust will remain in the grinder; nevertheless, to clean it correctly next time, you must understand some techniques.
 I’m going to walk you through the hacks right now.

 - Please empty the powder from your grinder after using it to grind coffee beans.

-- Get some white rice and place it in the grinder as though you wanted to grind it as well.
+- Get some white rice and place it in the grinder as though you want to grind it.

-- Turn on the grinder and cover it with the lid to ground the white uncooked rice.
+- Please turn on the grinder and cover it with the lid to ground the uncooked white rice.

 - Check the grinder to ensure it is clean, then wipe away the rice residue with a clean handkerchief.

-When you don’t have a coffee grinder and need to ground coffee beans, you may do the same thing.
+You may do the same thing when you don’t have a coffee grinder and need to ground coffee beans.
 In all cases, you must thoroughly clean the grinder before reusing it.
 Otherwise, there will be an issue with the flavor of your coffee.

 However, I hope you understand the dispute between a coffee grinder and a spice grinder.
-And you won’t be perplexed when it comes to selecting the best one for your needs.
+And you won’t be perplexed when selecting the best one for your needs.

 The editorial staff at Crazy Coffee Crave is a team of coffee enthusiasts & Baristas who enjoy the one thing we all think about as soon as we get up in the morning.
 Trusted by thousands of readers worldwide.